Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Introduction

 In noncentrosymmetric superconductors, the FSs can be shifted by the coupling of the antisymmetric spin-orbit coupling and the in-plane magnetic field, leading to the finite-momentum superconductivity known as the helical phase.
 The helical phase also has a phase modulation in the phase part as the FF state does, and it has attracted considerable attention in connection to the intrinsic mechanism of the superconducting diode effect, which is a nonreciprocal phenomenon of supercurrents~\cite{Daido_Ikeda_Yanase_2022,Yuan_Fu_2022,He_Tanaka_Nagaosa_2022, Ilić_Bergeret_2022}.
-However, the study of the amplitude modulation in noncentrosymmetric superconductors are limited. ~\cite{Barzykin_2002, Agterberg-helicalstripe-2007,Dimitrova_Feigel’man_2007, Agterberg_Babaev_Garaud_2014, Aoyama_2024, Xie_Chai_Zhu_Zha_2024}.
-Although the parameter region of the amplitude-modulated phase, which is known as the stripe phase, is similar to that for the LO state, the stripe phase additionally features the spatial phase modulation.
+Moreover, the superconducting states described by $\Delta(\bm{R})=\Delta_{\bm{q}}e^{i\bm{q}\cdot\bm{R}}+\Delta_{-\bm{q}}e^{-i\bm{q}\cdot\bm{R}}+\cdots$ can be stabilized even in noncentrosymmetric systems~\cite{Barzykin_2002, Agterberg-helicalstripe-2007,Dimitrova_Feigel’man_2007, Agterberg_Babaev_Garaud_2014, Aoyama_2024, Xie_Chai_Zhu_Zha_2024} as the LO phase is under uniform magnetic fields.
+Such a state is known as the stripe phase and it involves the spatial modulation of both the phase and the amplitude of $\Delta(\bm{R})$ unlike the FF state and the LO state.
+However, the study of the stripe phase in noncentrosymmetric superconductors is limited.

 Altermagnets are a newly discovered class of magnets which host an anisotropic spin-splitting in electronic energy bands, and numerous studies have been devoted to enhance functionality of the altermagnets\cite{Ahn_Hariki_Lee_Kuneš_2019, Naka_Hayami_Kusunose_Yanagi_Motome_Seo_2019, Hayami_Yanagi_Kusunose_2019, Naka_Hayami_Kusunose_Yanagi_Motome_Seo_2020, Naka_Motome_Seo_2021, Šmejkal_Sinova_Jungwirth_2022}.
-Interestingly, altermagnetic metals have been theoretically shown to host the finite-momentum superconductivity due to their spin-splitting FSs\cite{Soto-Garrido_Fradkin_2014,Banerjee_Scheurer_2024,Chakraborty_Black-Schaffer_2024,Hong_Park_Kim_2025,Mukasa_Masaki_2025,Sim_Knolle_2025,Iorsh_2025}.
+Interestingly, altermagnetic metals have been theoretically shown to host the finite-momentum superconductivity due to their spin-splitting FSs\cite{Soto-Garrido_Fradkin_2014,Sumita_Naka_Seo_2023, Banerjee_Scheurer_2024,Chakraborty_Black-Schaffer_2024,Hong_Park_Kim_2025,Mukasa_Masaki_2025,Sim_Knolle_2025,Iorsh_2025, Liu_Hu_Liu_2025, Sumita_Naka_Seo_2025}.
 As the helical phase is stabilized by the coupling of the magnetic field and the RSOC, Ref.~\cite{Mukasa_Masaki_2025} also revealed that the coupling of the altermagnetic splitting and the RSOC can induce the finite-momentum superconductivity with a single-momentum.
 However, the possibility of the stripe phase in the presence of the altermagnetic splitting still remains to be investigated.

 In this work, we address the stripe phase in the superconducting altermagnets with the strong RSOC using a quasiclassical framework.
 We numerically find that the stripe phase displays a reentrant behavior as a function of the strength of the altermagnetic spin-splitting, which is in stark contrast to the previous studies on the Rashba superconductors in the presence of Zeeman magnetic fields (hereafter referred to as the Rashba--Zeeman superconductors)~\cite{Dimitrova_Feigel’man_2007, Agterberg-helicalstripe-2007, Agterberg_Babaev_Garaud_2014, Aoyama_2024}.
 We further investigate properties of the stripe phase such as involving momenta and a superconducting gap structure within a linearized gap equation, and reveal that there are distinct mechanisms for the stripe phase depending on the strength of the altermagnetic splitting.
 By combining numerical analyses with the physical geometry of the FSs shaped by the altermagnetic spin splitting and the RSOC, our study provides insight into the emergence of the finite-momentum superconductivity involving multiple center-of-mass momentum in altermagnets.